 Hi!
 We're currently looking for a new Support Developer to join our team.
 Don't let the title discourage you though, this is not about maintaining decades-old legacy systems, nor is it a call-center-style customer support position.
 Your core purpose will be to help the rest of our team work efficiently by minimizing distractions and interruptions.

 One of your responsibilities will be triaging support requests from clients, and either assigning them to others for further investigation, or just processing them yourself whenever possible.
 When developing software, we value code quality, and so you will definitely never be overloaded with this kind of thing.
 You will have to dig into the code at times, though, so this position does require a coding background.
 Other times, this might entail infrastructure-related work, ie. sysadmin-y thingies.
 So you should also be comfortable with servers, particularly Linux-based ones.

-While we're at best practices - you are also a strong proponent of using automated tools to enforce everything that can be enforced - coding style, passing tests, successful builds, etc. - and you'll be sure to improve these processes often.
+We strongly believe in automating stuff, and so do you.
+You love using automated tools to enforce everything that can be enforced - coding style, passing tests, successful builds, etc. - and you'll be sure to improve these processes often.
 Similarly, if an easy-to-build tool can help others save time and automate even more work - you'll build it.
-We guess "DevOps" is a great, if maybe overused, term that covers some of this.
+This could include aspects like deployment automation, but also development tools that help the rest of the team develop better products while saving time.
+Of course, sometimes there are awesome third-party tools that already do a great job - and you would be expected to recommend when to buy instead of build.
+"DevOps" is a great, if maybe overused, term that covers some of this.

 There's probably other stuff you'll be doing, but we think the above covers the majority of what we think your responsibilities should be - and don't worry, we value your time, and understand that it's hard to accomplish anything when you're overloaded.
 While we do expect you to be good at prioritization and self-organization, we're all in this together, so we can help each other out when needed.